 “We had a lost decade in chasing growth in an industry that didn’t really need growth, destroyed a lot of shareholder value.
 There’s been over $350 billion in book value written off in the last decade in the E&P space alone.
 And really, the investor base is at the end of their tether.”

 As readers of SHALE Magazine will have noted over the past two years, this rising dissatisfaction among the investor community with the shale industry’s financial results has led to increasing pressure for companies to trim back their capital budgets for drilling new wells and redirect their cash flow to higher investor returns.
 This is a big reason why, during this current year of strong and consistently rising commodity prices, the shale E&P sector has seen only modest increases in rig counts and overall output.

-Dell sees all of this as a positive sign and believes it is setting the sector up for future success.
+Ben Dell sees all of this as a positive sign and believes it is setting the sector up for future success.

 “This has all coincided with this ESG narrative, and you can debate which one came first, but it’s been accelerated in my view by COVID,” he told me.
 “But you’re finally at a turning point in the industry where you are beginning to see what I call the three pillars of reform to actually make the sector investible again.
 This is important because this sector has got a long way to run.
 It’s not going to be done in ten years, probably won’t be done in 50 years if we’re brutally honest about it, and there’s a lot of profitability still to be generated.”

-Dell’s three pillars of reform include:
+Ben Dell three pillars of reform include: